anitaposch/learn-bitcoin/manuscript/201-Arguments-against-Bitcoin.md

 That's ok, you don't have to.
 There is no minimum budget you need to use bitcoin.
 A bitcoin is divisible into extremely small units, much smaller than a cent.
 You can buy a fraction of a bitcoin and start to play around with 20 USD or less.

-You can also earn bitcoin, more about that in chapter 10.
+You can also earn bitcoin, but more about that in chapter 9 "Earn Bitcoin".

 ### Bitcoin Will Fail Like the First Internet Companies

-_Bitcoin is new technology.
+_Bitcoin is a new technology.
 It is the first of its kind.
 When we compare this with the first computer companies in the 1980s or the internet platforms of the dot com boom, almost none survived.
 Bitcoin was the first blockchain on the market, it might go the same route._

-Bitcoin has been the world's most widely used cryptocurrency since its origin in 2009.
+Bitcoin has been the world's most widely used cryptocurrency since it originated in 2009.
 I agree, there are no assurances that it will continue that way.
 The market dominance of Bitcoin was over 80% until 2017.
-Meaning of all the thousands of cryptocurrencies on the market, over 80% of all investments were held in Bitcoin.
+Meaning that, of all the thousands of cryptocurrencies on the market, over 80% of all investments were held in Bitcoin.
 This changed in 2017-18 when there was a "war" between different ideas around how Bitcoin as a technology should go forward.
 The block-size debate ended with a hard-fork, where the Bitcoin blockchain split into two forks: Bitcoin (BTC) and Bitcoin Cash (BCH).
 At that time, other crypto projects like Ethereum gained importance.
 Four years later, BCH has steadily declined into insignificance compared to BTC.
 Bitcoin held its dominance with over 60% until the current bull run, where it dropped to 40% by the time of writing.
 A bull run results in more mainstream attention, which leads to many uninformed media articles and, when certain billionaires add rumors and speculation to the mix, Altcoins are lifted into focus.

 ![Percentage of total market capitalization](resources/_Market-dominance.png) [^31]

-The resurgence of Bitcoin's dominance after the critical time of the hard-fork in 2017 was a sign of strength for many experts like macro-economist Lyn Alden and US investor Michael Saylor, which led them to believe in the future potential of Bitcoin as the winner-take-all cryptocurrency.
-And even if there were technological innovations in Altcoins that would propel them in front of Bitcoin, there is no doubt that the Bitcoin developers will implement them too.
+The resurgence of Bitcoin's dominance after the critical time of the hard-fork in 2017 was a sign of strength for many experts like macro-economist Lyn Alden and US investor Michael Saylor, which led them to believe in the future potential of Bitcoin as the winner-takes-all cryptocurrency.
+And even if there were technological innovations in Altcoins that would propel them in front of Bitcoin, there is no doubt that the Bitcoin developers would implement them too.

 ### Bitcoin Has Failed